 What are the symptoms of precocious puberty?

-Pubic and underarm hair
+- Pubic and underarm hair

-Other characteristics of the disorder include:
+Other signs of the disorder include:

 How is precocious puberty diagnosed?